saiguptha2003/Multilingual-FAQ-System-with-Flask/README.md

 ## This is a python based flask Application
 ## flask is a python backend framework
+--
+####  Note: I made the .env file public to help avoid any difficulties when others clone the repository.
+It could be challenging for users to add their own .env file from another source, so I made it available.
+I have no issues with it being public, and I hope this makes the process easier for everyone.

+#### For routes and details please visit http://localhost:5000/ for api details
+--
+## Assumptions:
+#### Language Scalability via Translation API:

+##### As the FAQ model may need to support a large number of languages, a translation API is used to automatically translate questions and answers.
+This helps manage vertical growth, allowing the system to scale and serve a larger, diverse language community without expanding the database structure.
+#### Backend Framework - Flask:

+##### The task allows flexibility in choosing backend technologies.
+Given the options of Node.js, Python (Django/Flask), and others, Flask was chosen as the backend server framework due to its simplicity, scalability, and ease of integration with other tools.

+#### WYSIWYG Formatting - Summernote:
+##### Instead of CKEditor, Summernote was selected for WYSIWYG (What You See Is What You Get) text formatting.
+Summernote was chosen because of its lightweight nature, ease of use, and compatibility with the application’s requirements, offering a similar functionality to CKEditor with a smaller footprint.
+--

 ## Features
 ##### FAQ Management: Add FAQ entries.